 Divorce in Baltimore County – Visit the website of the Department of Health to find information on divorce certification in Maryland.
 The Division of Vital Records in Maryland will verify annulments and divorces and annulments that occurred after January 1, 1992.
 The Verification of Divorce form includes the names of the persons divorced, the county where the divorce took place, the date of the decree, and type of divorce action.
 Call the Circuit Court that granted the decree to find the actual Decree of Divorce and Annulment of Marriage.
 Attorneys representing either spouse named in the divorce or annulment record can request a copy of the verification of divorce form.

 Finding a Divorce Lawyer in Baltimore, MD

-Our divorce attorneys in Baltimore, Maryland, offer free initial consultations for all prospective family law clients.
-Maryland divorce law is complex; remember that it helps to start with the particular issue you're facing when doing your research.
+Our divorce lawyer in Baltimore, Maryland, offers free initial consultations for all prospective family law clients.
+Maryland divorce law is complex; remember that it helps to start with the particular issue you’re facing when doing your research.
 And feel free to consult an experienced attorney.